stereobooster/braindb/README.md

 ## TODO

 - watch mode
-  - separate cases for delete and update
-  - add to queue all touched files
-  - [ ] more sophisticated watch mode
+  - factor out function for url generation
   - [ ] make it abstract, so it can be reused for VSCode extension
+- [ ] add config
+- [ ] a way to clean up deleted files
+- [ ] tag graph
+  - vizualiztion for hypergraph?
+- [ ] better layout for the graph
+- CLI
+  - [ ] ability to pass options: source, destination, db_path, watch mode etc.
 - left weblinks for later
 - [ ] mark broken and ambigious links
 - [ ] mark broken anchors (assuming they all link to headings)